 As the saying goes, a failure to plan is a plan to fail.

-Most people do not realize the need for a business plan.
+Most people do not realize the need to write a business plan when they want to start a business.
 A business Plan is a critical element of the entire start-up process.
-Business plans serve a variety of purposes.
+They serve a variety of purpose.
 Apart from helping you think through your strategy, it is very important for fund raising.

-A business plan is simply the articulation of your ideas and programmes for your business in a documented format.
-Such document provides you with the road map for managing your business.
+A business plan is simply the articulation of your ideas and programmes for your new business.
+The document provides you with the road map for managing your business.
 Contrary to what many would think, it does not have to be complex or decorated with financial jargons.
-Your business plan could be as simple as ideas, programmes, timelines, etc you jot down on a notebook that you refer to at every stage of the process of taking your business off the ground and managing it.
+Your business plan could be as simple as ideas, programmes, timelines, etc., you jot down on a notebook.
+Something that you refer to at every stage of the process of taking your business off the ground and managing it.

 You may, however, need a professional assistance if you are preparing a business plan for third party use, say a financier, an investor or a bank.
 The professional adviser will help you put your plan in the format required by the fund providers but essentially will contain what you articulated as a roadmap for your business.

 If you do your business planning very well you will discover that the question of finance will crop up very early in the planning process.
 It will also re-occur several times during the life of your business.
 You must know how much you will need to open your shop and how you intend to raise the needed money.